captivationsoftware/react-sticky/README.md

 #### className
-You can apecify a class name that would be applied to the resulting element:
+You can specify a class name that would be applied to the resulting element:

 app.jsx
 ```js